GAmuzak/SOMA/README.md

 - Only displays `ints`, `floats`, `strings` and `bools` for now
 - `ints`, `floats` and `bools` are parsed from strings, and validated in console

+## TO-DO

+- Add more complex type and custom class support
+- Keep track of last selected type when toggling between `Find My SOs only`

 ## Contributing